sulfo/xml-sitemap-feed/readme.txt

 * The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
 No need to change file or folder permissions, move files or spend time on a difficult plugin options page.
 In fact, there are no options at all!
 * Completely **automatic** post URL _priority_ and _change frequency_ calculation based on post age and comment/trackback activity.
-* Works out-of-the-box, even on **multi-site / shared codebase / multi-blog setups** like [WordPress MU](http://mu.wordpress.org/), WP 3.0 in MultiSite mode and others.
+* Works out-of-the-box, even on **multi-site / shared codebase / multi-blog setups** like WordPress MU, WP 3.0 in MultiSite (WPMS) mode and others.
 * Also works when **Network Activated** or placed in **/mu-plugins/** on WP 3.0 in MS mode and WPMU and even takes care to exclude any tags blogs to avoid malus points for link spamming.

 = Limitations =